Fenning700/todo-list/README.md

 Functionality -

-Add & remove tasks
+Add & remove tasks,
-Check tasks when completed
+Check tasks when completed,
-Change the order of the tasks
+Change the order of the tasks.